|Scientific Name||Setaria faberi|

 S. faberi prefers low, bottomland cultivated fields and grows best on fertile sandy soils.

 S. faberi is a competitive summer annual grass that reduces yields in many crops.
-It evolved resistance to Group B/2 herbicides (ALS inhibitors).
+Biotypes that have developed resistance against ALS, ACCase and PS II inhibiting herbicides have been identified.

 Integrated Crop Management